ForgeKey/ForgeKey/README.md

 # ForgeKey

-A menu bar app for managing Foundry Cast Wallet operations through a graphical interface.
-It provides a simple way to handle keystores and securely manage your Ethereum wallets.
+A minimalist menu bar app for managing your Foundry keystores, combining ease of use with seamless integration into your development workflow.

 ## Features